FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/overview.rst

     $ composer require friendsofsymfony/http-cache-bundle

-Note that the FOSHttpCache_ library needs a ``psr/http-message-implementation`` and ``php-http/adapter-implementation``.
-If your project does not contain one, composer will complain that it did not find ``psr/http-message-implementation``.
+Note that the FOSHttpCache_ library needs a ``psr/http-message-implementation`` and ``php-http/client-implementation``.
+If your project does not contain one, composer will complain that it did not find ``psr/http-message-implementation``:

-When on PHP 5.5+, use the following line instead:

 .. code-block:: bash

-    $ composer require friendsofsymfony/http-cache-bundle:~2.0 guzzlehttp/psr7:^1.0 php-http/guzzle6-adapter:^0.1.0
+    $ composer require friendsofsymfony/http-cache-bundle:~2.0 guzzlehttp/psr7:^1.0 php-http/guzzle6-adapter:^1.0.0

-On PHP 5.4, the ``php-http/guzzle5-adapter:^0.1.0`` works fine.
+If you want to use something else than Guzzle 6, see packagist for a list of available `client implementations`_.

 Then add the bundle to your application: